galantelab/reboot/docs/README.md

    This command returns 2 .tsv files, mentioned above, called expression.tsv and clinical.tsv.
 A MANIFEST.txt file and a set of expression and clinical data are also created, as intermediates of TCGA download process.
    The composition of the expression dataset comprises clinical variables: OS (survival status) and OS.time (follow up time) and 50 random picked gene expression (FPKM).

-   Finally, reboot can be run in the complete mode:
+   Finally, Reboot can be run in the complete mode:

    ```bash
    # for docker container